Hawthorn, Goodhart and Friedman Walk Into an Agile Team Room – What Happens Next Will Amaze You…

 Overlay one of these plots on the team’s burn chart.
 Betcha see something interesting…

 A simple listing of items the team (or team members) have learned.
-Directs focus to the importance of learning.
-Promotes learning throughout a project; supportive of self management and sustaining team morale and engagement.
+Directs focus on the importance of learning.
+Promotes learning throughout a project; supportive of self-management and sustaining team morale and engagement.
 See also Snake on the Wall.

 Shows how long has each team member been on the team.
 Encourages activities reflective of tenure (mentoring for new team members, job/knowledge sharing for long-standing team members).
 Promotes whole team approach thinking as well as the potential to shift staff between teams with less risk.

 Tracks the number of times a former team member needs to be contacted for assistance.
 Used to assess the effectiveness of job sharing, documentation, and knowledge transfer activities when team composition changes.
 Encourages a whole-team approach and shared work.